 Expressions of interest can only be submitted by a “relevant body”, which is defined in legislation as:

-- a voluntary body i.e. a body whose activities are not carried on for profit
+- a voluntary body such as a body whose activities are not carried on for profit

-- a community body i.e. a body that carries on activities primarily for the benefit of the community
+- a community body such as a body that carries on activities primarily for the benefit of the community

 - a body of persons or a trust which is established for charitable purposes only